BigBlueHat/userinfo/README.md

 The server will treat this as an HTTP Basic Authentication request.
 That Base64 encoded bit after the word "Basic" above is the username `byoung` without a colon.
-Most other clients
-(curl seems to be the "purist") will also include a `:` in Base64 portion.
+Most clients will also include a `:` in Base64 portion.
 This can be stripped server-side of course, but should not be sent in the first place (re: